vicmi-dev/rb-customer-statement-processor/README.md

 To test it, just clone the project, run it and test it on Postman attaching the files in form-data format, in the body of a POST request to the API http://localhost:8080/api/upload
 The key being "files" and the value the file itself.

+The response will be JSON objects including the transactions with duplicated reference numbers and balance error.